Mira190/llm_deploy/cloud_llm_framework_report_en.md

 **illustrate:**

-- Year 1 (PoC/Beta early stage): Pure API has the lowest cost, mainly using free quotas; cloud hosting requires reserved infrastructure and monitoring; self-hosting requires purchasing/renting GPUs and investing in operation and maintenance, which has the highest cost.
+- Year 1 (PoC/Beta): Pure API has the lowest cost, mainly using free quotas; cloud hosting requires reserved infrastructure and monitoring; self-hosting requires purchasing/renting GPUs and investing in operation and maintenance, which has the highest cost.
 - Year 2 (Beta→ Initial Scale): Pure API costs increased significantly; cloud hosting can control costs through discounts and elastic expansion; self-hosting expands clusters and recruits MLOps personnel, costs increase but unit costs decrease.
 - Year 3 (Scale): Pure API costs range from hundreds of thousands to millions; cloud hosting is still expensive at high scale; hybrid strategies show advantages with self-hosting, and the total TCO is more controllable; pure self-hosting has the lowest cost after large-scale, but the initial investment and risk are greater.
 - Inflection point analysis: When the monthly call volume exceeds hundreds of millions of tokens, the unit cost of self-custody begins to be lower than that of API, and advance planning is required.
 The hybrid solution can smoothly transition and switch in stages to alleviate cash flow pressure.